Cocaine addiction treatment – available across Europe

 Is there a free CA meeting available for help with my cocaine addiction?

 Yes.
-Cocaine Anonymous (CA) offers free support meetings in many locations, including online.
-These meetings can be a helpful source of support, especially alongside professional help with cocaine addiction.
+Cocaine Anonymous (CA) offers free support meetings across the UK and Europe, as well as online.
+These can be a helpful source of peer support, particularly alongside professional treatment.

 Do you also provide crack cocaine addiction treatment?

 Yes.
-We provide treatment for crack cocaine addiction as part of our cocaine addiction treatment services.
-Care plans are adjusted to reflect patterns of use, risks, and individual needs.
+Treatment for crack cocaine addiction is available as part of our cocaine addiction treatment services.
+Care plans are adjusted to reflect each person’s patterns of use, risks, and individual needs.